The author's aim is to popularise the science of astronomy in a series of relaxed, easy to read, and easy to undestand articles

 Viewing From South of the Equator

-This page is really geared towards observation of the Moon in the northern hemisphere.
-If you live in the southern hemisphere, you could still use this page, but bear in mind the Moon will be 'upside down' with the crater Tycho at the top.
+This article is really geared towards observation of the Moon in the northern hemisphere.
+If you live in the southern hemisphere, you could still use this article, but bear in mind the Moon will be 'upside down' with the crater Tycho at the top.
 Directions on the Moon are the opposite to those I've described for the Northern Hemisphere.
 Thus, the Western edge is now on the right side, and the South pole of the Moon is at the top.
 What's more, the Moon will be positioned towards the north on Earth, and although it will still rise in the east and set in the west, in the southern hemisphere, this will be a right to left movement in the sky.

 Eclipses of the Moon